-English Question Paper Class 11
+Solved English Question Papers for Class 11

-English Class 11 Question Paper
+English Class 11 Question Paper PDF with Solutions

 SECTION-A (READING)

-1 Read the following passage and answer the questions that follow
+1 Read the following passage and answer the questions that follow:

 1. We sit in the last row, bumped about but free of stares.
 The bus rolls out of the dull crossroads of the city, and we are soon in the open countryside, with fields of sunflowers as far as the eye can see, their heads all facing us.
 Where there is no water, the land reverts to desert.
 While still on level ground, we see in the distance the tall range of the Mount Bogda, abrupt like a shining prism laid horizontally on the desert surface.
 It is over 5,000 metres high, and the peaks are under permanent snow, in powerful contrast to the flat desert all around.
 Heaven Lake lies part of the way up this range, about 2,000 metres above sea- level, at the foot of one of the higher snow-peaks.